 During the Trojan War, Greg got to know Ralph Nader, and Greg and Mark McDougal played increasingly important roles in Nader’s political campaigns.
 In 2000, Greg and Mark were the chief architects of the Nader SuperRallies, which began in Portland, spread across the U.S., and culminated with a sell-out crowd of 20,000 at Madison Square Garden.

 Long a leader in Oregon’s progressive community, as lead counsel, Greg has won verdicts for activists and whistleblowers totaling nearly $11 million.
-Greg has also had seven jury verdicts between $1 and $3.25 million.
+Greg has also had eight jury verdicts between $1 and $6.2 million, a number matched by only one other attorney in the history of Oregon.

 Martindale-Hubbell has awarded Greg the highest possible peer review rating, AV-Preeminent.